List of Judge Dredd characters: Solomon

 First appearance: 2000 AD #68 (1978).
 Created by Pat Mills and Mike McMahon.

 Judge Hollins Solomon succeeded Judge Fargo as Chief Judge of the United States in 2051, and in the following year became Chief Judge of Mega-City One, when Mega-City Two and Texas City acquired their own chief judges for the first time.
 In 2058 he resigned and was succeeded by his deputy, Clarence Goodman (with whom he had served as joint deputy chief judge under Fargo).
 Instead of appointing a new deputy chief judge, Goodman appointed a Council of Five to advise him, and Solomon served on the Council from its inception until after the judges seized power from the president and Congress in 2070.
 In 2071 Solomon presided over the war crimes trial of President Bob Booth, sentencing him to 100 years in suspended animation so that a future generation could decide what to do with him.
-It is not known what became of Solomon after that, but he had not appeared in Judge Dredd stories except in flashbacks in The Cursed Earth and Origins until 2022 when he and all other deceased former Chief Judges appeared as ghosts haunting a citizen.
+It is not known what became of Solomon after that, but he had only appeared in Judge Dredd stories in flashbacks in The Cursed Earth and Origins (until 2022, when he and all other deceased former Chief Judges appeared as ghosts haunting a citizen).